gnzsnz/gonzalosaenz.com/content/ADM Preliminary Phase.md

 Title: TOGAF - ADM Preliminary Phase
 Date: 2019-02-17
-Modified: 2019-02-17
+Modified: 2020-04-13
 Category: Enterprise Architecture
 Tags: TOGAF, Enterprise Architecture
 Slug: TOGAF - ADM Preliminary Phase
 Authors: Gonzalo Saenz
 Status: published
-Summary: This post is an explains TOGAF ADM Preliminary Phase
+Summary: This post explains TOGAF ADM Preliminary Phase.
+It covers Preliminary phase objectives, inputs, steps, outputs and approach.

 Preliminary phase describes the preparation and initiation activities required to meet the business directive for a new Enterprise Architecture, including the definition of an Organization-Specific Architecture framework and the [definition of principles](#arch_principles).